 - Coava Coffee Roasters prides themselves on being a premier coffee roaster that specializes in quality.
 In Portland, you’ll find three Coava stores, and one warehouse-sized roastery on SE Main Street.
 If you come by and really enjoy their beans, you can keep the love alive by subscribing to recurring Coava coffee shipments straight to your doorstep.

 People in Portland genuinely care about their beer; so much so that they even hosted an official Oregon Beer Awards earlier this year.
-To guarantee you’ll get to try all the best beer in the city, here’s a list of all the Portland breweries that won a gold medal for their delicious ales, including the name of each award-winning beer and which category it won.
+To guarantee you’ll get to try all the best beer in the city, here’s a list of all the Portland bars and breweries that won a gold medal for their delicious ales, including the name of each award-winning beer and which category it won.
 Take a brewery tour around Portland and try all the gold medalists of this year’s Oregon Beer Awards.
 Cheers!